 “The Metropolitan Museum of Art’s earliest roots date back to 1866 in Paris, France, when a group of Americans agreed to create a “national institution and gallery of art” to bring art and art education to the American people.”
 Clearly the met has met its goal.

-If you have time you can also visit the Cloisters, a branch of the Metropolitan Museum devoted to Medieval art and architecture, located in north Manhattan.
+If you have time you can also visit the Cloisters, a branch of the Metropolitan Museum devoted to Medieval art and architecture, located in northern Manhattan.

 For more details, Metmuseum.org